hunar4321/particle-life/README.md

 Related topics:
-#artificial
-Particle Life Simulation
+Particle Life Simulation,
-Primordial Soup - Evolution
+Primordial Soup - Evolution,
-Conway's game of life
+Conway's game of life,
-Cellular automata
+Cellular automata,
-JavaScript programming
+Self organzing patterns,

-This project was inspired by: Jeffery Ventrella's Clusters http://www.ventrella.com/Clusters/ I don't have access to Ventrella's code but I guess the main difference of this project with the other particle life projects is that I didn't implement collision detection as this allows simulating thousands of particles easily.
-Also, I added GUI controls to change the parameters in realtime this allows easy fine-tuning & exploration.
-Also, the code here is probably an order of magnitude simpler than any other Artificial Life codes out there because I started this code solely as an eductaional material for non-programers and general audience to prove the point that complexity can arise from simplicity.
+This project was inspired by: Jeffery Ventrella's Clusters http://www.ventrella.com/Clusters/ I don't have access to Ventrella's code but I guess the main difference of this project with the other particle life projects is that I didn't implement collision detection and this made simulating thousands of particles possible in realtime.
+Also, I added GUI controls to change the parameters in realtime this allows easy fine-tuning & exploration, hence, I was able to find some never-seen-before patterns emege form some extremely simple models of relations.
+The code here is probably an order of magnitude simpler than any other Artificial Life codes out there because I started this code solely as an eductaional material for non-programers and general audience to prove the point that complexity can arise from simplicity.